-Such an understanding finds further support in the TeCE.
-First, it asserts that the different peoples of the Member States form one society (Art.
-I-2, sentence 2).36 Moreover, the third recital of the preamble (formerly fourth recital of the dTeCE) states that "the peoples of Europe are determined . . . united ever more closely, to forge a common destiny."
+Such an understanding finds significant, if also somewhat concealed support in the preamble.
+The fourth recital of the preamble states that "the peoples of Europe are determined . . . united ever more closely, to forge a common destiny."
 The preamble thereby evokes one of the strongest concepts for the formation of a group: the "community of destiny."
 The singular "common destiny," applied to all of the involved peoples, implies that future challenges will not belong to any specific people; rather, all European peoples fundamentally share one common future.
 A common destiny also seems capable of bringing persons together into a group even where those persons' emotional bonds are weak.

-The TeCE's formulation, "forge a common destiny," suggests an unusual idea.
-Destiny is "experienced" or "suffered" because the term implies a future that is already largely determined.
-Only an open future can be "forged."
-With the combination of "destiny" and "forge," the TeCE may indicate that European peoples can no longer hope for a course of development independent of each other, but that a common course of development-thanks to the Union-is forgeable.
+The DCT's formulation, "forge a common destiny," suggests an unusual idea.
+Destiny is "experienced" or "suffered" because the term implies a future that is already largely determined.33 Only an open future can be "forged."
+With the combination of "destiny" and "forge," the DCT may indicate that European peoples can no longer hope for a course of development independent of each other, but that a common course of development-thanks to the Union-is forgeable.
 The concept of a European community of destiny is powerful.
 It is associated with a widespread worldview among Europeans: that of a struggle between the various regions of the world.